VBMG

 The following are some of the most common plant Families:

-Apiaceae Celery Family Liliaceae Lily Family
+Apiaceae - Celery Family

-Asteraceae Aster Family Malvaceae Mallow Family
+Asteraceae - Aster Family

-Brassicaceae Mustard Family Rosaceae Rose Family
+Brassicaceae - Mustard Family

-Fabaceae Bean Family Solanaceae Tomato Family
+Solanaceae - Tomato Family

 This gives you more details on a plant to help you decide if it is ideal for your needs and location.
 The description may tell you if the plant is good for pollinators, if it has fragrance, or mention other special characteristics.